Tuesday, January 20, 2026

 Collagen has been all the rage for a while now.
 It’s in skincare creams, it’s in dietary supplements, and there is even such a thing as collagen tea.
 By consuming the protein, many people hope that their skin will become more supple and moist, their bone health will improve, and any joint pain will subside.

-But, it turns out, this major beauty and wellness trend — lauded by celebrities like Jennifer Aniston, Gwyneth Paltrow, and Kim Kardashian — comes with an ugly price.
-No, we’re not talking about the $50 price tag for a jar.
-We’re talking about the destruction of the world’s largest tropical rainforest.
+But, it turns out, this major trend — lauded by celebrities like Jennifer Aniston, Gwyneth Paltrow, and Kim Kardashian — comes with an ugly price.
+No, we’re not talking about the $50 price tag for a jar; we’re talking about the destruction of the world’s largest tropical rainforest.

 To understand how collagen and deforestation are interlinked, first, it’s important to understand exactly what collagen is.
 It’s not a synthetic wonder ingredient created in a lab or a natural plant extract, but a protein derived from animals.
 While it can come from fish and pigs, for the most part, it comes from cows.